sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - be willing to interrupt
     - don’t accept responses that don’t answer your question
     - being good at extracting information is a superpower

+## 2021-nov-03 Wed

+- Work updates
+    Issuance,
+    - Issue with Bank of India for which they had raised penalty and they wanted to understand data flow within systems.
+Shared updated issuance architecture diagram to be used to explain data flow.

+    Axis bank -  migration of existing document mgmt system to MOS.
+Migration of 1Tb of documents.
+Approach for the same? and whether existing infrastructure can accomodate additional compute?

+    BFL,
+    - Integration with BFL Services - Issues in Dashboard updates and long queue lengths for unprocessed messages.
+Approach is to combine tables and use partitions and also use separate Queue for BFL Updates.
+    - Change in business requirements to maintain product line with limits for one card per customer

+    DH,
+    - Ongoing App Review

+    Sahil,
+    - Unified non-card transactions from different channels

+- Behavioral
+    - Extrinsically Motivated Goals (EM)- Owning a home,Money,fame,image
+    - Intrinsically Motivated Goals (IM)- Personal growth, intimacy, community
+    - people are less happy with materialistic acquisitions
+    - homes are depreciating assets.
+    - You are paying rent whether you own a house or not